PHPfox-Official/phpfox-v4-feature-requests/README.md

 Thanks!

-*We reserve the right to remove, edit or alter any comments or feature requests.*
+*We reserve the right to remove, edit or alter any comments or feature requests or block anyone from posting to our tracker should they voilate these terms.*

 Any questions? ask here: https://community.phpfox.com/forum/thread/54178/core-improvement-feature-request-area-open/